 • Automated tax calculations

-Sign up today and get three days of Shopify free—then it’s just $1 for your first three months.
+Sign up today and get three days free—then pay just $1 for your first three months.

 Printful — Best for Print-on-Demand Products